 6. Put the shower valve against the wall again and mark the holes where you need to drill.
 Drill holes for the valve.
 You will need to use a glass or diamond-tipped valve if drilling into tiles.
 You can also use a water-cooled drill to create perfect holes.

 7. Add a compression olive into each of the valve’s inlets then screw the retaining nut on with one turn to secure the olive in place.
-Then alight the valve with the supply pipes – ensure they are fully slid into the inlet pipes and screw the shower valve to the wall.
+Then align the valve with the supply pipes – ensure they are fully slid into the inlet pipes and screw the shower valve to the wall.
 Use an adjustable spanner to tighten up the screws, then turn off the shower valve and put the stopcock back on to check for leaks at the inlet pipes.

 8. Install the rest of the shower kit as needed.
 If the kit has a flexible hose, connect it and install the bracket that holds the handset.
 If the kit has a solid riser pipe, this may need cutting to length to adapt to the height of the ceiling.
 If so, ensure to measure the depth of the recess the pipe sits in on the valve and do the same with the bracket that will secure the top of the riser pipe.